What is Sports Medicine?

 Reasons to see a sports medicine specialist

-Here are examples of injuries treated by sports medicine doctors:
+Here are examples of injuries treated by sports medicine healthcare providers:

-In addition, sports medicine doctors can provide advice on nutrition, supplements, exercise, and injury prevention.
+In addition, sports medicine healthcare providers can provide advice on nutrition, supplements, exercise, and injury prevention.

-Most sports injuries do not require surgery.
+Most sports injuries do not need surgery.
 Treatment for a sports injury can include the use of pain relievers and keeping the injured area immobilized with a cast or sling.
-In some cases, a surgical procedure may be required to repair torn tissue or realign bones.
+In some cases, a surgical procedure may be needed to repair torn tissue or realign bones.